Top 10% of guest reviews in this areaTop 10% of guest reviews in this area

 Paris

-Located in Paris City Center, a neighbourhood in Paris, this apartment is near theme parks.
-The area's natural beauty can be seen at Canal Saint-Martin and Île Saint-Louis, while Louvre Museum and Palais Garnier are cultural highlights.
-Check out an event or a game at Bercy Arena, and consider making time for Luxembourg Gardens, a top attraction not to be missed.
-Waterskiing and swimming offer great chances to get out on the surrounding water, or you can seek out an adventure with cycling and horse riding nearby.
+Located in Paris City Center, a neighbourhood in Paris, this apartment is near theme parks and near a water park.
+Champs-Élysées and Rue de Rivoli are worth checking out if shopping is on the agenda, while those wishing to experience the area's popular attractions can visit Luxembourg Gardens and Tuileries Garden.
+Looking to enjoy an event or a game?
+See what's going on at Accor Arena or Stade de France.
+Waterskiing and swimming offer great chances to get out on the surrounding water, or you can seek out an adventure with cycling and hunting nearby.

 About the host